Tornado Myths: A funnel cloud needs to touch the ground to be a tornado, OR the visible funnel is the tornado.

 This means there can be weak tornadoes with very wide funnels:

 The bottom line is the shape and size of a funnel cloud is not always an indicator of the strength and true size of a tornado, and a tornado does not depend on a funnel cloud.

-Storm observers regularly observe that most of the time, funnels that extend at least a third of the way below cloud base typically have some sort of visible circulation at the surface, and therefore are tornadoes.
+storm photographers regularly observe that most of the time, funnels that extend at least a third of the way below cloud base typically have some sort of visible circulation at the surface, and therefore are tornadoes.
 If no dense source of debris is available for the tornado to pick up, the debris cloud may only be visible if the observer is very close.

 This web site is made possible by support from CIS Internet.

 GO: Home | Storm Expeditions | Photography | Extreme Weather Library | Stock Footage | Blog